About the Journal

 Issues (opens in a new window) is a multilingual journal of short essays on topics of historical and contemporary relevance, housed at the Institute for Culture and Society.

-Issues is edited by Dr Malini Sur and Dr Liam Magee with creative design by Jasbeer Musthafa Mamalipurath and Oznur Sahin.
+Issues is edited by Dr Malini Sur and Associate Professor Liam Magee with creative design by Jasbeer Musthafa Mamalipurath and Oznur Sahin.

 Dr Sur describes: As a multilingual collection, the journal is a way to collectively acknowledge the diversity of academic backgrounds we come from, and also the diversity of languages in which we speak, think and write.